basiliscos/cpp-bredis/README.md

 Namespace: `bredis`

-Represents results of parse attempt.
-It is `boost::variant` of the following types:
+Represents the results of a parse attempt.
+It is a `boost::variant` of the following types:
 - `no_enogh_data_t`
 - `protocol_error_t`
 - `positive_parse_result_t<Iterator, Policy>`

-`no_enogh_data_t` is empty struct, meaning that buffer just does not contains enough information to completely parse it.
+`no_enogh_data_t` is a empty struct.
+It means that buffer just does not contain enough information to completely parse it.

-`protocol_error_t` has `boost::system::error_code code` member, descriping the error in protocol, (e.g. when type in stream is specified as integer, but it cannot be converted to integer).
-This error should never occur in production code, meaning that no (logical) errors are expected in redis-server nor in bredis parser.
-The error might occur if buffer is corrupted.
+`protocol_error_t` has a `boost::system::error_code code` member.
+It describes the error in the protocol (e.g. when the type in the stream is specified as an integer, but it cannot be converted to an integer).
+This error should never occur in production code, meaning that no (logical) errors are expected in the redis-server nor in the bredis parser.
+The error might occur if the buffer is corrupted.

-`Policy` (namespace `bredis::parsing_policy`) specifies what to do with with result: either drop it (`bredis::parsing_policy::drop_result`) or keep it (`bredis::parsing_policy::keep_result`).
-The helper `parse_result_mapper_t<Iterator, Policy>` helps to get proper `positive_parse_result_t<Iterator, Policy>` type.
+`Policy` (namespace `bredis::parsing_policy`) specifies what to do with the result:
+Either drop it (`bredis::parsing_policy::drop_result`) or keep it (`bredis::parsing_policy::keep_result`).
+The helper `parse_result_mapper_t<Iterator, Policy>` helps to get the proper `positive_parse_result_t<Iterator, Policy>` type.

 `positive_parse_result_t<Iterator, Policy>` contains members:
-- `markers::redis_result_t<Iterator> result` - result of mark-up buffer; can be used either for scanning for particular results or for extraction of results.
+- `markers::redis_result_t<Iterator> result` - the result of mark-up buffer; can be used either for scanning for particular results or for extraction of results.
 Valid only for `keep_result` policy.
-- `size_t consumed` - how many bytes of receive buffer must be consumed, after using `result` field.
+- `size_t consumed` - how many bytes of receive buffer must be consumed after using the `result` field.

 ### marker helpers